doitintl/cloud-catalog/README.md

 # Public Cloud Services

-Currently, AWS and GCP do not provide a friendly API to list all public cloud services and categories, as listed on [AWS Products](https://aws.amazon.com/products) and [GCP Products](https://cloud.google.com/products) pages.
+Unfortunately, all cloud vendors do not provide a friendly API to list all public cloud services and categories, as listed on [AWS Products](https://aws.amazon.com/products), [GCP Products](https://cloud.google.com/products) and [Azure Services](https://azure.microsoft.com/en-us/services/) pages.

 The idea is to have a unified `JSON` schema for all cloud services.